sctgithub/ConsoleAppRepo/Tasks/Ready/1-Tasks.md

 sprint: Sprint 1
 relationships: null
 comments:
-  - "Initial task setup complete
+  - "Initial task setup complete"
-    Found an issue with the API integration
+    "Found an issue with the API integration"
-    Need to coordinate with the design team
+    "Need to coordinate with the design team"
-    Updated requirements based on feedback" commentHistory:[]
+    "Updated requirements based on feedback" commentHistory:[]
 ---